Alpha TV: Alpha Cyprus

 Alpha TV Cyprus founded in 2015.
 A year later, in April 2016, begins operations.
-Alpha Cyprus broadcasts across the country.
+Alpha TV Cyprus broadcasts across the country.
 The channel broadcasts Alpha Greece programs, and also new Cypriot programs.
-Now, Alpha Cyprus is one of the highest-rated channels in Cyprus, with a 13.5% share.
+Now, Alpha TV Cyprus is one of the highest-rated channels in Cyprus, with a 13.5% share.

 Alpha Sat

 Alpha Sat is the international service of the channel of the same name for the Greek diaspora.
 It broadcasts its program in Asia, Africa, Australia, New Zealand and North America.
 Alpha Sat launched in Australia in May 2002 and in June 2008 in New Zealand.
 In June 2012, UBI World TV ceased operations, and as a result, Alpha Sat was temporarily unavailable to viewers in Australia.
 In January 2013, the channel re-launched via TV Plus, an upstart satellite provider.

 In North America, Alpha Sat launched in May 2007 in the United States on the DirecTV platform.
 On 1 January 2011, Alpha Sat moved to a rival satellite platform Dish Network.

 On May 14, 2013, was officially added to the CRTC's approved the list of foreign services, allowing the channel to expand into Canada.
 Odyssey, who sponsored the application to get the channel on the approved list, is the official Canadian distributor of the channel.
 Alpha Sat officially launched in Canada on 30 July 2013, via Rogers Cable and Vidéotron.
 It is also available on Bell Satellite TV and Bell Fibe TV.